twonlyapp/twonly-app/README.md

 ## In work

+- For Android: Using [UnifiedPush](https://unifiedpush.org/) instead of FCM
+- For Android: Reproducible Builds + Publishing on Github/F-Droid
-- We plan to implement a Sealed Sender feature to minimize metadata
+- Implementing [Sealed Sender](https://signal.org/blog/sealed-sender/) to minimize metadata
-- We currently evaluating to switch from the Signal Protocol to [MLS](https://openmls.tech/).
+- Maybe: Switching from the Signal Protocol to [MLS](https://openmls.tech/).

 ## Security Issues
 If you discover a security issue in twonly, please adhere to the coordinated vulnerability disclosure model.
 Please send us your report to security@twonly.eu.
 We also offer for critical security issues a small bug bounties, but we can not guarantee a bounty currently :/

 ## Development